Birth Rights in the European Union: Mobilizing Change

 Location: Duinse Polders in Blankenberge, Belgium

-(This event was organized the day following the Midwifery Today Conference in Blankenberge, Belgium together with My Canadian Pharmacy.
-It is not obligatory to record for the complete Midwifery Today conference to file for the 1-day November 4 Conference.)
+(This event occurs the day following the Midwifery Today Conference in Blankenberge, Belgium It is not necessary to register for the full Midwifery Today conference to register for the 1-day November 4 Conference.)

-In 2010, the European Court of Human Rights announced that women obtain a human right to opt for conditions in which they are going to give birth.
-This meeting will investigate complications of that running for birth systems across Europe, and legal attitudes spectrum that have caused their human rights in nationalities from the west to the east.
+In 2010, the European Court of Human Rights declared that women have a human right to choose the circumstances in which they give birth.
+This event will explore the implications of that ruling for birth systems across Europe, and the spectrum of legal actions that have evoked their human rights in nations from the west to the east.

-HRiC will summon consumers, birth professionals, & lawyers, from countries across Europe, who are occupiedin lawsuits that cause the 2010 case of Ternovszky v.
+HRiC will convene consumers, birth professionals, & lawyers, from countries across Europe, who are engaged in lawsuits that evoke the 2010 case of Ternovszky v.
 Hungary.
-Conference participators will cooperate to create road map for political events able to make human rights a reality for birthing women all over the world.
+Conference participants will work toward the creation of a road map for political action capable of making human rights a reality for birthing women everywhere.

 Program